dflook/terraform-github-actions/terraform-plan/README.md

 * `TERRAFORM_PRE_RUN`

   A set of commands that will be ran prior to `terraform init`.
+This can be used to customise the environment before running terraform.

+  The runtime environment for these actions is subject to change in minor version releases.
+If using this environment variable, specify the minor version of the action to use.

+  The runtime image is currently based on `debian:buster`

   For example:
   ```yaml